Harris gets a dream start, but the task ahead is monumental - KESQ

 By Monday evening, the vice president had been backed by well more than the 1,976 pledged delegates she’ll need to win the nomination on the first ballot, according to according to CNN’s delegate estimate.

-And after the freezing of donor cash helped force Biden out of the race, Democratic wallets were opened big-time in the first 24 hours of the new Harris for president campaign as she pulled in a staggering $81 million dollar haul, according to her team.
+And after the freezing of donor cash helped force Biden out of the race, Democratic wallets have opened big-time.
+Harris raked in more than $100 million between Sunday and Monday evening, a campaign official said, boasting more than 1.1 million unique donors – 62% of them first-time contributors.

 The vice president’s swift consolidation of power has been impressive.
 Her multi-hour phone blitz to Democratic Party power players on Sunday hinted at an operation primed ahead of time but that was kept secret and didn’t leak.
 The plan appears to have strangled any hope of alternative candidates and the aspirations of some in the party for a lightning primary to find a new nominee who could argue that they had won a contested bid for the party banner.